Joint assessing the Lower Limb

-This course is designed to be taken alongside our face to face course.
+This course has been uniquely designed to be taken as an adjunct our face to face course.

 This is a short additional CPD video resource, designed to to supplement the face to face 1-day course that we run.